SMSF Custodian Bare Trust Deed

 The Legal Consolidated SMSF Custodian Bare Trust Deed is uniquely drafted as a “Puppet Trust”.
 We strip the Trustee of all independent discretion.
 The Trustee is forced to act only on the SMSF’s direction.

-This “Puppet” status is what Lenders (such as La Trobe, BOQ and Liberty) require.
+This “Puppet” status is required by Lenders (such as La Trobe, BOQ, and Liberty).

 Structure of an SMSF Limited Recourse Borrowing Arrangement